superwall/Superwall-iOS/Examples/SuperwallUIKitExample/README.md

 ### Triggering a Paywall Implicitly

-If you don't need completion handlers for triggering a paywall, you can use `track(_:_:)` to track an event which can be tied to an active trigger in the Superwall Dashboard.
+If you don't need completion handlers for triggering a paywall, you can use [Paywall.track(_:_:)](SuperwallUIKitExample/ImplicitlyTriggerPaywallViewController.swift#L19).

 Head back to the overview screen, and tap on **Implicitly Triggering a Paywall**.
 You'll see some explanatory text, and two buttons that increment and reset a counter: